 C. elegans is a model organism for nervous system development as well as senescence.
 Of interest to researchers is the phenomenon of eutely: each adult hermaphrodite has exactly 959 and each adult male exactly 1031 somatic cell nuclei

 C. elegans was the first multicellular organism to have its whole genome sequenced in 1998.

-From left to right: i) The number of proteins in the reference proteome of Caenorhabditis elegans, ii) the total number of models, iii) the number of unique protein sequences for which at least one model is available and iv) a coverage bar plot is shown.
+From left to right: i) The number of proteins in the reference proteome of Caenorhabditis elegans, ii) the number of unique protein sequences for which at least one model is available, iii) the total number of models and iv) a coverage bar plot is shown.

 The bar plot shows the coverage for every protein in the reference proteome of Caenorhabditis elegans for which there is at least one model.
 Different colours (dark green to red boxes) represent the coverage of the targets.
 Targets with high coverage are represented in dark green (more than 80% of the target's length is covered by models), whereas low coverage is shown in red.
 The size of each box is proportional to the number of target sequences with a given coverage.